williamacostalora/comp127-s24-sandbox/README.md

 # Comp127 Spring 2024
-This repository containt the files demoed during class in addition to other files used to prepare for class.
+This repository contains files demoed in class in addition to prep files.